bartongroup/AlmostSignificant/INSTALL.md

 Tip: If you don't normally keep all of the QC output in a single folder (subfolders within this folder are permitted), try hard or soft linking the files into a single folder.

 Optional arguements:
-`-m, --machineType` takes either hiseq or nextseq.
+`-m, --machineType` takes either hiseq, miseq or nextseq.
 By default assumes runs are nextseq runs.
 `-c, --checkUndets` signifies that the script is to check what indexes are in the undetermined index files.